AshFoster/whisky-legends/README.md

   - __As a site user I want to be able to access a checkout page so that I can purchase products from the shop__

+    - When viewing the 'cart' page, there is an 'order now' section that includes a 'checkout' button.
+Clicking this takes the user to the 'checkout' page.

   - __As a site user I want to be able to easily enter my delivery and payment information so that I can check out quickly and with no hassle__

+    - When viewing the 'checkout' page, there is a form for the user to fill in and submit.
+The form is split up into 3 sections: 'your details', delivery info' and 'payment info'.
+Each of these has some required fields that the user must complete so that their order can be processed.
+If the user is logged in there is a checkbox that when checked saves some of these fields to their profile upon successful submission of the form.
+If their profile already contains this information then it is automatically displayed when the page is first loaded.
+    - Below the form is a 'submit' button that when clicked submits their order, and if all the information they have provided is ok then they are redirected to the 'order success' page.
+If anything is not accepted then they are made aware that they must amend the necessary field(s) in order to proceed.

   - __As a site user I want to be able to view an order confirmation after checkout so that I can verify that I haven't made any mistakes__

+    - After successfully submitting the 'checkout' form, the user is redirected to the 'order success' page where they are shown an summary of their order.
+The summary is split up into 4 sections, 'order info', order details', 'delivering to' and 'billing info'.
+    - The 'order info' section provides the user with their order number and order date.
+The other sections summarise all the information that they have preiously provided including the products and qunatities of the order, where it will be delivered to, and how much they will be billed.

   - __As a site user I want to be able to recieve an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records__

+    - After successfully submitting the 'checkout' form, an email is sent to the user containing their order information.

 ### Validator Testing